 Some of the most common symptoms of RA include…

 RA symptoms can vary from mild to severe.
 However, it’s always important to address them – even if they come and go.
-This is because catching symptoms early means a better chance of managing and treating RA successfully.
+Catching them early means a better chance of managing and treating RA successfully.

 What are some potential causes of rheumatoid arthritis?

-As previously mentioned, rheumatoid arthritis (RA) is an autoimmune condition where the immune system attacks healthy body tissues.
+As previously mentioned, rheumatoid arthritis (RA) is an autoimmune condition in which the immune system attacks healthy body tissues.

 If RA isn’t treated, joints can lose alignment, shape, and function.
 Eventually, they may even be destroyed.

-While the specific causes or triggers of RA are unknown, there are several factors that can increase a person’s risk of developing RA.
+While the specific causes or triggers of RA are unknown, several factors can increase a person’s risk of developing RA.
 These include…

-- Age – RA can develop at any age, but the risk increases as we get older.
+• Age – RA can develop at any age, but the risk increases with age.
 According to the National Rheumatoid Arthritis Society, the development of RA is most common in adults aged 40 to 60, or a bit older for men.

 Other factors that may increase the risk of RA include stress, previous infection, diet, and gut health.
 You can read more about the potential causes and risk factors of RA on the NHS website.